anj88/Technical_Tests/Answers to technical questions.md

 for eg street name etc or can select an area or city from a drop down or so.

 <br>3.It would be better if the phone number is also provided in the serach screen for each restaurant along with other details
-<br>no validation is present on the search bar of the 2nd screen after the landing screen.No user friendly message is displayed
+<br>4.no validation is present on the search bar of the 2nd screen after the landing screen.No user friendly message is displayed

-<br>4.To view the menu user has to click and navigate to the restaruant s

 <b>Please describe yourself using JSON.</b>